Get a raise, save your marriage: Study finds a higher minimum wage can lower divorce rates - NewsBreak

 LOS ANGELES ( StudyFinds.org ) – More dollars will lead to less divorce, according to a new study.
 A collaboration between UCLA psychologists and RAND economists claims to have uncovered a new, effective way to cut down on the number of divorces among low-income Americans: Raise the minimum wage.

-This is the first project ever to examine the impact of a state’s minimum wage increases on local marriage and divorce rates among low-income earners.
+This is the first project ever to examine the impact of a state’s minimum wage increases on local marriage and divorce rates among low-income earners.1 arrested after allegedly shooting at Oklahoma officer

 “When policymakers think about ways of helping disadvantaged families, there has been a general tendency to try teaching them things like better communication or coping skills,” says lead study author and UCLA psychology professor Benjamin Karney in a university release .
 “The assumption that the consequences of income inequality can be managed this way has been proven wrong again and again.”